Om-Bacchuwar99/Mastering_R_30/Day 17/Readme.md

 ###

-### **⚠️ Encoding Note**
+>[!NOTE]

-When creating or editing CSV or Excel files outside R , always save them with **UTF-8 encoding** to prevent character misreading or garbled text when importing into R.
+>When creating or editing CSV or Excel files outside R , always save them with **UTF-8 encoding** to prevent character misreading or garbled text when importing into R.